emicklei/melrose/docs/dsl.md

 ```

 ### duration<a name="duration"></a>
-Computes the duration of the object.
+Computes the duration of the object using the current BPM.

 ```javascript
 duration(note('C'))